celestiaorg/docs/docs/developers/node-tutorial.md

 # Getting and Sending Transactions with Celestia Node

-In this tutorial we will cover how to use the Celestia Node API to submit and retrieve transactions from the Data Availability Layer by their namespace merkle tree.
+In this tutorial, we will cover how to use the Celestia Node API to submit and retrieve messages from the Data Availability Layer by their namespace ID.

 ## Hardware Requirements